Air Quality, Energy & Greenhouse Gases

 Source: 2005 Lower Fraser Valley Air Emissions Inventory

 Air quality and emissions in the Fraser Valley Regional District (FVRD) are regulated by the provincial government under the Environmental Management Act.
-Additionally, the FVRD oversees an air quality program for the region and also developed an Air Quality Management Plan in 1998.
-For more information, please visit the FVRD Air Quality website at: http://www.fvrd.ca/EN/main/services/air-quality.html
+Additionally, the FVRD oversees an air quality program for the region and also developed an Air Quality Management Plan.
+For more information, please visit the FVRD Air Quality and Climate website.

 Air quality in Chilliwack is monitored on an on-going basis by Metro Vancouver.
 The major pollutants monitored include: